fbertram/TuringTrader/README.md

 * Microsoft Visual Studio, Community 2015 or better
 * Excel, and Microsoft.Office.Interop.Excel for exporting results to Excel.
 If your environment does not meet these requirements, comment the line #define ENABLE_EXCEL at the top of Logger.cs
 * R, RDotNet, RDotNet.NativeLibrary, and DynamicInterop for exporting results to R. If your environment does not meet these requirements, comment the line #define ENABLE_R at the top of Logger.cs
 * data files for the instruments to simulate.
-For convenience, some end-of-day quotes are included
+For convenience, some end-of-day quotes are pre-configured